GauravPowar/Interest_Calculator/Web_App/Readme.md

 ## 📜 License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+Please check the [LICENSE](https://github.com/GauravPowar/Interest_Calculator/blob/aa5b41eb5d970023f73c6206a12aa528220e7ca7/LICENSE) file for details.

 ## 📞 Contact

-Feel free to open an issue or contact **[Gaurav Powar](https://github.com/GauravPowar)** for any queries or issues.
+Please feel free to open an issue or contact **[Gaurav Powar](https://github.com/GauravPowar)** for any questions or issues you might have.